Shortness of breath: Acute coronary syndrome

 Acute coronary syndrome frequently presents with retrosternal chest discomfort and difficulty catching the breath.
 It however may atypically present with shortness of breath alone.
 Risk factors include old age, smoking, hypertension, hyperlipidemia, and diabetes.
 An electrocardiogram and cardiac enzymes are important both for diagnosis and directing treatment.
 Treatment involves measures to decrease the oxygen requirement of the heart and efforts to increase blood flow.

 COVID-19

 People that have been infected by COVID-19 may have symptoms such as a fever, dry cough, loss of smell and taste, and in moderate to severe cases, shortness of breath.

 Congestive heart failure

 Congestive heart failure frequently presents with shortness of breath with exertion, orthopnea, and paroxysmal nocturnal dyspnea.
-It affects between 1–2% of the general United States population and occurs in 10% of those over 65 years old.
+It affects between 1 and 2% of the general United States population and occurs in 10% of those over 65 years old.
 Risk factors for acute decompensation include high dietary salt intake, medication noncompliance, cardiac ischemia, abnormal heart rhythms, kidney failure, pulmonary emboli, hypertension, and infections.
-Treatment efforts are directed towards decreasing lung congestion.
+Treatment efforts are directed toward decreasing lung congestion.